Bharath182001/Bus_Project/README.md

 - **Overall Reports:** Generate comprehensive reports that encompass the entire system, offering a holistic view of all buses and their respective data.

-## Usage

-### Direct Implementation (Without Cloning)

-1. Download the project files from [link to your project files].

-2. Set up the required databases for storing seat allocations, stop details, and reports.

-3. Configure the system to match the specific needs and preferences of your transportation service.

 ## Contributors